juanprietob/itk-image-pad-resample/README.md

 ## Usage in your js logic

-Use [itk.js](https://insightsoftwareconsortium.github.io/itk-js/) to read an image.
+Use [med-img-reader](https://www.npmjs.com/package/med-img-reader) to read any type of image with one or multiple components in a variety of formats.

 ```js
 const MedImgReader = require('med-img-reader');